mleonowicz/3DJigsawSolver/README.md

 * For each generation:
     * Evaluate the cureent population.
     * Pick $N_E$ elites that remain in the population
-    * We randomly choose with weights based on fitness two members of population and cross the to create a new member.
-We repeat that until the population is full.
+    * Randomly choose with weights based on fitness two members of population and cross the to create a new member.
+Repeat that until the population is full.
-    * With $\beta$ probability we perform mutation of the new member in a procedure described below.
+    * With $\beta$ probability perform mutation of the new member in a procedure described below.
 * Alogrithm returns puzzle solution with the best fitness score.

 ### Fitness

-Lets define the dissimilarity function between two puzzle pieces $x_i$ and $x_j$ ($x_i, x_j$ are of size $W \times H \times Z$).
+Lets define the dissimilarity function between two puzzle pieces $x_i$ and $x_j$, where $x_i, x_j$ are of size $W \times H \times Z$.
 We compare them in the front-back direction, i. e. $x_j$ is the backward piece and $x_i$ is the frontal one.

 $$D_Z(x_i, x_j, r) = \sqrt{\sum_{w=1}^W \sum_{h=1}^H \sum_{c=1}^3 (x_i(w, h, Z, c) - x_j(w, h, 1, c))^2}$$